inossidabile/wash_out/README.md

 Usage
 -----

-A SOAP endpoint in WashOut is simply a Rails controller which includes the module WashOut::Dispatcher.
+A SOAP endpoint in WashOut is simply a Rails controller which includes the module WashOut::SOAP.
 Each SOAP action corresponds to a certain controller method; this mapping, as well as the argument definition, is defined by [soap_action][] method.
 Check the method documentation for complete info; here, only a few examples will be demonstrated.